McUsr/Index-2.0/README.md

 Example:
 **../configure --prefix=/opt**

-Tells configure to install index and man1/index.1 into /opt/bin/index
+Tells configure to install index, man1/index.1, samples and other docs into /opt/bin/index, /opt/share/man/man1/index.1 /opt/share/doc/index/samples and /opt/share/doc (the docs, including this).

 or **a=~/opt ../configure --prefix=$a**
+Works the same way but uses another root: (~/opt).

 Tells configure to install index and auxuillary files under ~/opt I recommend to place the stuff here or in ~/usr, this is called "account